What a pleasant surprise. Harlem was once a ghetto, yet with historical monuments, profound religious expressions and a jazzy atmosphere.

 After the Grange we walked down Convent Street, a quiet, sedate residential area with lovely houses.
 Yet again, this was completely different from our preconceptions of Harlem.
 Our next stop was even more remarkable.
 From the Hamilton Grange, roughly on West 141st Street we continued north to our next stop on 162 Street.

-Roger Morris Park and Sylvan Terrace
+Roger Morris Park

 The next stop was the Roger Morris Park which includes Manhattan’s oldest surviving house, the Morris-Jumel Mansion.
 This is a huge step back in time.
 To 1765 to be accurate.
-It was built as a summer retreat for a British colonel and his American wife.
+It was originally a summer retreat for a British colonel and his American wife.
 This house is without equal in New York – there used to be a lot more of the type.

 There is more to this.